Overview

 Walking

-Walking is one of the easiest forms of cardio.
+Walking is one of the most accessible forms of cardio.
 The benefits of walking are that you burn calories, strengthen your heart, lower your blood sugar, improve your immune system, increase your energy, improve your mood, and increase your longevity, so you live longer.
 It can even help your creativity and give you some space to think.
 ACOG states that brisk walking gives a total body workout and is easy on the joints and muscles.

 Walking is an activity that nearly everyone can do.
 Even a daily walk around your block can be a good start to exercise.